armanizuniga/wanikani-helper/README.md

 All subjects are stored on your device so the app works even without a connection.
 On first launch they're loaded from a built-in database of ~9,000 WaniKani subjects.
 Your account data is refreshed in the background each time you open the app, and a banner lets you know if you lose connection mid-session.

 WaniKani periodically reshuffles which level a kanji or vocabulary word belongs to, and retires subjects outright.
-To keep up, the app pulls whatever has changed since its last sync — once a day, in the background, so it's normally a single small request. **Settings → Sync Subjects** forces it and shows when the last one landed.
+To keep up, the app pulls whatever has changed since its last sync.
+That runs once a day in the background, so it's normally a single small request. **Settings → Sync Subjects** forces it and shows when the last one landed.

 > **Planned.** Full offline review and lesson support is something we want to add.
 The idea is to let you complete reviews and lessons normally while offline, save the results locally, and automatically sync everything back to WaniKani once your connection is restored.
 That way being without internet is never a reason to skip a session.